MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/virtual-dc/restore-virtualized-domain-controller.md

 ---
-title: Restore a virtual domain controller
+title: Restore a virtualized domain controller in Windows Server
-description: Learn about how to restore a virtualized Windows Server Active Directory domain controller (DC) in Hyper-V.
+description: Learn about how to restore a virtualized Active Directory Domain Services Domain Controller (DC) in Windows Server.
 author: HeidiLohr
 ms.author: helohr
 ms.date: 06/09/2023
 ms.topic: article
-ms.custom: inhenkel
 ---
 # Restore a virtual domain controller

 You must regularly back up your system state in order to restore a physical or virtual domain controller (DC) during a disaster recovery scenario.
-The system state includes Active Directory data and log files, the registry, the system volume, and various elements of the OS.
+The system state includes Active Directory data and log files, the registry, the system volume, and various elements of the operating system.
 Active Directory-compatible backup applications ensure consistent local and replicated Active Directory databases after a restore process, including notifying replication partners of invocation ID resets.
 Virtual hosting environments and disk or OS imaging applications let administrators bypass standard checks and validations that occur during DC system state restore.

 If your DC VM fails but you don't see signs of a [USN rollback](../../get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md#usn-and-usn-rollback), there are two ways you can restore the VM:

 - If your system has a valid system state data backup from before the failure, you can restore it using the Active Directory-compatible backup utility you used to create the backup within the tombstone lifetime.
-The default tombstone lifetime is 180 days, and you should back up your DCs every 90 days.
+The default tombstone lifetime is 180 days, you should back up your DCs regularly and at least every 90 days.
 For more information about determining tombstone lifetimes, see [Determine the tombstone lifetime for the forest](/previous-versions/windows/it-pro/windows-server-2003/cc784932(v=ws.10)).

 - If you have a working copy of the VHD file but no system state backup, you can remove the existing VM and restore it using a previous copy of the VHD.
 Make sure to start the VM in DSRM, then configure the registry property as described in [Restoring a system state backup](#restoring-a-system-state-backup).
 After that, restart the DC in normal mode.